danielcristho/that-i-write/caddy-load-balancer/README.md

 After updating your Caddyfile, make sure to restart your Caddy container with `docker-compose up -d --build` to apply the changes.

-How to Test
+**How to Test**:

 To test this algorithm, you'll need to send requests from different "clients" (i.e., different IP addresses) and observe where they are routed.
 The easiest way to simulate this is by sending requests from your local machine and then using a proxy or a different network to see if the requests are routed to a different server.

 ![IP Hash Demo](https://res.cloudinary.com/diunivf9n/image/upload/v1756304737/ip-hash_pu8wqw.gif)

-No matter how many times you run `curl` from the same machine, the requests will always be routed to the same worker.
-This is because Caddy is hashing your local IP address (127.0.0.1 or the container's internal IP) and consistently mapping it to that specific worker.
+No matter how many times you run `curl` from the same machine, the requests will always be routed to the same worker. **This is because Caddy is hashing your local IP address (127.0.0.1 or the container's internal IP) and consistently mapping it to that specific worker**.

 This demonstrates how IP Hash ensures **session stickiness** without needing to share session data across all servers.
 It’s a powerful tool for maintaining a consistent user experience.